WESAMAAM/sql/README.md

 ---

-## 💡 Key Learnings & Challenges
-* **Database Engine Adaptability (PostgreSQL vs. SQL Server):** Coming from a PostgreSQL background, this project served as a practical transition into Microsoft SQL Server (T-SQL).
-Adapting to syntax nuances—such as substituting `LIMIT` with `TOP`, and handling data conversions via explicit `CAST()` rather than the Postgres `::` shorthand—highlighted the architectural differences between engines and reinforced my ability to quickly adapt to new RDBMS environments.
-* **Context is King:** The most valuable lesson was that SQL syntax mastery is secondary to data comprehension.
-Realizing that the data was cumulative and pivoting from `SUM()` to `MAX()` saved the integrity of the entire analysis.
-It proved that a good data analyst doesn't just write queries; they interrogate the logic behind the data.

-* ## 🛠️ Tools & Technologies Used
-* **Cloud Infrastructure:** AWS RDS (Amazon Relational Database Service)
-* **Database Engine:** Microsoft SQL Server
-* **Development Environment:** SQL Server Management Studio (SSMS)
-* **Query Language:** T-SQL

 ## 📊 Conclusion & Key Data Findings

 Based on the SQL analysis of the dataset, several critical insights regarding the global impact of COVID-19 and the subsequent vaccination campaigns were extracted. *(Note: The numbers reflect the specific historical timeframe of the dataset, representing a snapshot of the pandemic's progression).*